-If you want to see history brought to life, visit the Magoffin Home.
-It is beautiful and well-preserved and was one of the original ranches in Franklin (before it became known as El Paso).
-It was built for Joseph Magoffin and his family in 1875.
+If you want to see history brought to life, visit the Magoffin Home State Historic Site.
+The house is beautiful and well-preserved.
+It was one of the original ranches in Franklin (before it became known as El Paso).
+The home was built for Joseph Magoffin and his family in 1875.
 It is a particularly striking adobe building measuring 6,000 square feet, with 20 acres of grounds.

-Visiting the house takes you on a journey into the lives of a multicultural family.
+Visiting the historic building and home takes you on a journey into the lives of a multicultural family.
 Joseph Magoffin was a prolific man; he started the railroad in El Paso, traded on the Santa Fe – Chihuahua trail, and got involved in US and Mexican relations.
 His descendants lived in the house for over 100 years.

 The house and the contents represent the history of El Paso.
 Some parts of the house are still original from the 1890s while others were built in the 1930s.

 Be sure to go to the Visitor’s Center across the road where you will find exhibits and very knowledgeable staff who are more than keen to tell you about the house and family.

 If you are looking for a ghostly experience, head over to Concordia Cemetery.
 It was founded in 1858 by Hugh and Juana Stephenson.
 It covers 52 acres and there are over 60,000 people buried here.